10d9e/non-interactive-mpc/README.md

 ### Relation to the Paper
 This code provides a practical example of the theoretical concepts presented in the paper.
 While the paper discusses a more complex and secure implementation suitable for real-world applications, this simulation offers an educational insight into how such a protocol operates.
 It demonstrates the key aspects of secure multi-party computation: maintaining the privacy of individual inputs while allowing a collective computation of a function.

+Certainly!
+Here's a simple guide to explain the purpose of each Python file you've created and how to run them:

+### Explanation of Python Files

+1. **protocol.py**
+   - **Purpose**: This file contains the implementation of the secure multi-party computation protocol as described in the paper.
+It uses insecure parameters to simulate a test environment.
+   - **Key Components**: A simple implementation of the protocol math.

+2. **toy.py**
+   - **Purpose**: This file likely contains a simplified or "toy" version of the protocol for educational or demonstration purposes.
+It's used to illustrate the basic concepts without the complexity of secure cryptographic parameters.
+   - **Key Components**: Includes a simplified version of the node class and the protocol, using smaller, non-secure parameters for easy understanding.

+3. **simulation.py**
+   - **Purpose**: This file is used to run a simulation of the protocol, integrating a `SecureNode`.
+It is set up to demonstrate how the protocol functions in a simulated environment with multiple nodes.
+   - **Key Components**: Includes the instantiation of nodes, distribution of inputs, and the execution of the protocol's preprocessing and computation phases.

 In summary, the authors of the [paper](https://nillion.pub/sum-of-products-lsss-non-interactive.pdf) have developed a sophisticated protocol that enhances the capabilities of linear secret sharing schemes while maintaining their security and non-interactivity.
 The math ensures both the operational feasibility and cryptographic security of the proposed scheme, which is essential for practical applications in secure multi-party computation.
 The code serves as an illustrative example, showing how the principles of linear secret sharing and non-interactive computation phases can be applied to securely compute sum-of-products expressions in a distributed manner, as described in the referenced paper.